 - 2 tablespoons olive oil

 - Once the sauce begins to thicken, add the frozen peas.
-Stir the peas through the mixture and allow 3-4 minutes of cooking time for the peas to warm through.
+Stir the peas through the mixture and cook for 5 minutes.

-- Garnish with fresh chives and parmesan.
+- Garnish with fresh parsley and more parmesan if you desire.
 Enjoy!